-Since its completion, the Alderney Tapestry has been displayed at a number of notable locations, including the Musée de la Tapisserie de Bayeux (under the same roof as the original Bayeux Tapestry), Cambridge University, and the Carpenters’ Hall in London.
-In 2016, to mark the 950th anniversary of the Norman Conquest, the Alderney Tapestry went on a roadshow to be displayed at historically significant locations in the UK and the Channel Islands, including Battle near Hastings, Guernsey and Jersey.
+Since its completion, the Alderney Tapestry has been displayed at museums and galleries internationally.
+In 2016, to mark the 950th anniversary of the Norman Conquest, the Alderney Tapestry was exhibited at locations around the UK and the Channel Islands, including Battle near Hastings, Guernsey, Jersey and Berkhamsted.

 From 2-5 November 2016, we were privileged to display the Alderney Tapestry in Berkhamsted Civic Centre, and from 7-11 November in the Old Hall at Berkhamsted School, an event that attracted hundreds of visitors and reminded us once again of our fascinating history.